onkwon/yaos/README.md

 ### Virtual file system

 The concept of virtual file system(VFS) is implemented.
 The embedded flash rom in SoC can be mounted as the root file system(embedfs) while a ramfs is mounted as a devfs for a device node.

+Empty flash memory is registerd as embedfs so that user can use it just like normal file system.

 ### Memory management